ivankorolenko/Food/README.md

 <br />

-The application can get info about menu and post data from modal forms to server. <br />
+The project contains a lot of reusable modules such as main slider with tabs or script of modal window.

+The application can get info about menu and post data from modal forms to server.
 To demonstrate this ability, project is set to JSON-server, so if you are going to run this application on you computer you should run the [JSON-server](https://github.com/typicode/json-server) too.

 The project is avlaible to see at [GitPages](https://ivankorolenko.github.io/Food/).